curipha/temperaturepi/README.md

 --------------------
 ### `s3/index.html`
 Draw chart of logged temperature.
-It gets records to use XHR to the endpoint of API Gateway.
+It gets records by XHR from the endpoint of API Gateway.

+You can distribute this file both directly from S3 and through CloudFront.

-An endpoint URI must be set on L43.
+An endpoint URI must be set on [L43](https://github.com/curipha/temperaturepi/blob/master/s3/index.html#L43).